hillal20/react-advanced-typescript/READ_JAVA.md

     // this will represent the first object return this.price > laptop.price ? -1 : 1;
     }

 Collections.sort(list<LapTop>)

 ```

 ## 17 ** Sorting in java using Comparator interface (compare )
- we use the Comparator interface
+ we use the Comparator interface  ,
  ```
  Comparator<LapTop> priceComparator  = new Comparator<LapTop>(){
            public int compare(LapTop lap1 , LapTop lap2){
                return lap2.getPrice() > lap1.getPrice() ? -1: 1;
            }
         };
-       Collections.sort(laptops, priceComparator);
+       Collections.sort( list<LapTop> , priceComparator);
 ```
 ## 18 ** Implements and extends in java